kckoh/cpp_tutorial/Best_practice.md

 Only #include what you need (don’t include everything just because you can).
 23. Do not #include .cpp files.
 24. Do not define variables and functions in header files

+#header guard
+25. example
+    #ifndef SOME_UNIQUE_NAME_HERE
+    #define SOME_UNIQUE_NAME_HERE

+    // your declarations (and certain types of definitions) here

+    #endif
+26. set to the full filename of the header file typed in caps